Posts - Bill - S 2409 PRIME Act

 senate 07/23/2025 - 119th Congress

-We are working to allow custom slaughter facilities to operate without federal inspections, as long as they follow state laws and serve only local consumers and businesses.
-This aims to support small-scale meat processors and increase flexibility in how meat is prepared and sold within states.
+We are working to allow custom slaughter facilities to operate without federal inspection as long as they follow their state's rules and sell meat only within that state, aiming to support local producers and increase consumer access to locally processed meat.

 Views